ribosomal-mRNAiac/Extraction-of-twitter-data-using-tweepy/README.md

 - the date and time at which each tweet was created
 - the full text of each tweet
 - hashtags included in the tweet
-- other twitter users mentioned in the tweet
+- other Twitter Users mentioned in the tweet
 - the type and hyperlinks to any media included in the tweet
 - whether the tweet was in reply to another Twitter User
 - the id number of any original tweet the User's tweet was in reply to
 - the full text of any original tweet the User's tweet was in reply to
 - whether the User's tweet was a retweet (RT for retweet, QT for quote tweets)
-- the handle of the user retweeted
+- the handle of the User retweeted
 - the id number of the original tweet retweeted
 - the full text of the original tweet retweeted
 - the the date and time at which the original tweet retweeted was created